mbucchia/OpenXR-Toolkit/other-features.md

 When motion reprojection is not enabled, this setting has no effect.

+## Frame rate throttling.

+This option can be used to throttle down the frame rate of the application and avoid fluctuations in frame rates.
+This option may introduce unwanted latency, since the locked frame rate might not properly phase with the scan-out of the headset.

+This option will not appear for Windows Mixed Reality users if the _Motion Reprojection_ is forced to _On_ in the _System tab_.
+You must use the _Lock motion reprojection_ instead (see above).
+This is because the Motion Reprojection rate locking is preferred, since it is latency-aware and produces better results.

 ## Field of view

 The field of view override adjusts the pixel density per degree.
 A smaller field of view is covering a smaller region of the view but with the same amount of pixels, effectively increasing the perceived resolution.
 Two levels of controls are available: simple and advanced.
 The former adjusts the fied of view for both eyes simulatneously, while the latter offers individual controls per-eye.